General description

 Complexity analysis

-• The time complexity of this algorithm is O(nm), as we iterate over each letter for both strings in nested loops while each step has a constant computation time
+, as we iterate over each letter for both strings in nested loops while each step has a constant computation time - the space complexity is

 I hope this little example shows you where you could use this algorithm.
 Maybe your next project can benefit from it